All Episodes

 I mean, it kind of did.

-Because if you have to register as a sex offender, Glenn, and like Epstein, you have properties in multiple states or jurisdictions, you then have to communicate in very intricate fashion as to reporting your movements or determining whether or not certain movements must be reported.
+Well, in any event, because if you have to register as a sex offender, Glenn, and like Epstein, you have properties in multiple states or jurisdictions, you then have to communicate in very intricate fashion as to reporting your movements or determining whether or not certain movements must be reported.

 So, for example, he had a ranch in New Mexico.

-The requirements for the movements he was required to report in that state, were different from Florida, which were different from New York, different from the U.S. Virgin Islands.
+The requirements for the movements he was required to report in that state were different from Florida, which were different from New York, different from the U.S. Virgin Islands.

 You're wrong.